bcmi/Object-Reflection-Generation-Dataset-DEROBA/README.md

 <img src='dataset_example.jpg' align="center" width=90%>

+## Online Demo

+Try this [online demo](http://libcom.ustcnewly.com/) for image composition and have fun!

 ## Dataset Construction

 We collect **original_image** with object reflections from [pixabay](https://pixabay.com/) and annotate the **foreground_mask**, **reflection_mask**.
 Then, for each object-reflection pair, we employ image inpainting model to erase the object and reflection, resulting in **inpainted_image**.
 Because inpainting causes color disturbation, we apply image inpainting model with empty mask to get the **ground-truth_image**.
 We crop the foreground from **ground-truth_image** and paste it on the **inpainted_image** to obtain **composite_image**.